daneli1/SublimePreviewAndPrint/README.md

 # SublimePreviewAndPrint
-Preview and print for Sublime Text 3
+Preview and Print for Sublime Text 3

 This plugin previews and prints from Sublime Text.
 It is evoked with a key binding (ctrl+p), from the File menu, from the right click context menu, or from the command palette.